 China, Trump said, has been taking advantage of the US for many decades because his predecessors allowed that to happen.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 No, I’m not interested in that.
 Let’s see if they live up to the deal that they signed, he said.

-Trump too had earlier said that he will terminate the trade deal with China, if they do not honour its provisions in the wake of the coronavirus pandemic that originated in the country.
+Trump too had earlier said that he will terminate the trade deal with China if they do not honor its provisions in the wake of the coronavirus pandemic that originated in the country.

-Under the US-China trade deal signed in January, Beijing agreed to buy at least USD 200 billion more in US products and services in 2020-2021, the two-year period than it did in 2017.
+Under the US-China trade deal signed in January, Beijing agreed to buy at least USD 200 billion more in US products and services in 2020-2021, a two-year period than it did in 2017.